Skip to main content

 ACT

-Students with National Extended Time should print out their registration tickets and bring them to the test center.
+Students with Extended Time should print out their registration tickets and bring them to the test center.
 Accommodations will be ready on test day.
 Students with Special Testing should have ironed out the logistics of exam day (date, time, room location, approved accommodations, etc.) with their testing coordinator in advance of the official test date.
 Many students with Special Testing will take the ACT at their home schools.

 Questions?